Staking is a key mechanism that aims to bring a new layer of cryptoeconomic security to Chainlink.

 Can I stake more LINK on the same address?

-Additional LINK can be staked by v0.2 participants during Early Access and General Access, provided the pool is not full and the staker has a remaining allotment above zero.
+Additional LINK can be staked by v0.2 participants, provided the pool is not full and the staker has a remaining allotment above zero.
 However, staking additional LINK on an address that is already staking LINK in v0.2 will reset your ramp-up period for rewards, extending the time it takes for locked rewards to become fully claimable to 90 days.
 Locked Rewards will not be forfeited.
-For stakers who migrate during Priority Migration and stake more during the opening of Early Access, nine days of locked rewards accrued would become fully claimable in 90 days instead of 81 days.
-During General Access, consider staking any additional LINK from a new address to avoid resetting your ramp-up period, assuming pool space availability.

-At any point in time, stakers can initiate a withdrawal of their staked LINK from v0.2, which begins a 28-day cooldown period.
-Once the cooldown period is complete, a seven-day claim window begins where staked LINK can be withdrawn.
-If the staked LINK is not withdrawn during the claim window, the LINK automatically re-enters v0.2.
-Therefore, if a staker changes their mind after initiating a withdrawal of their staked LINK, they do not have to take any action.
+At any point in time, stakers can initiate a withdrawal of their staked LINK from v0.2, marking the beginning of a 28-day cooldown period.
+Once the cooldown period is complete, a seven-day claim window begins wherein staked LINK can be withdrawn.
+During the claim window period, the staker can withdraw all or a portion of their staked LINK.
+Any staked LINK that is not withdrawn during the claim window will automatically re-enter v0.2.
+Therefore, if a staker changes their mind after initiating a withdrawal of their staked LINK, they do not have to take any action and will not lose their spot in v0.2.

 Staked LINK continues to accrue rewards during both the cooldown and claim window periods, up until any staked LINK is withdrawn.
 Note that withdrawing staked LINK via the unbonding mechanism may incur penalties on accrued rewards, depending on how long a staker has participated in v0.2.